kristofko/VUT_FIT/README.md

 # VUT_FIT

-This is a repository containing all my previous work done for my studies in VUT FIT Brno.
+This is a repository containing all my previous work done during my studies at VUT FIT Brno.